DUAT Syllabus

 Mathematics (10 Marks)

-Biochemistry/Biotechnology/Chemistry (Undergraduate Level, 20 Marks)
+Biochemistry/Biotechnology/Chemistry (Undergraduate level questions, 20 Marks)

 Computer Basics (10 Marks)